jon-jacky/Piety/browser/README.md

   browser 'Back button' to return to the page from which a link was loaded.

 - **dir(urls)** - list the symbolic URL names defined in *urls.py*.
+  You can use any of these as the *url* argument to the *gr(url)* command.
-  Then you can type any of the names at the Python prompt, Python will print its literal URL string.
+  You can type any of the names at the Python prompt, Python will print its literal URL string -- which you can also use as an argument to *gr(url)*.

 - **get.url** - Print the absolute URL that was most recently used to try to load a web page.
 This can be useful for debugging base URLs